+43 677 61773370

 Examples and Characteristics

-Antique Furniture: A Chippendale chair from the 1700s.
+Antique Furniture: A Chippendale style stool from the 1900s.

-Antique Jewelry: Georgian era jewelry from the early 1800s.
+Antique Jewelry: Mid-19th-century imperial jewelry from the Habsburg dynasty.

 Understanding how old an item must be to qualify as an antique is crucial for collectors.
 The distinction between antique vs vintage often lies in this 100-year benchmark, which differentiates the truly historic from the relatively recent.